Healthcare & Rehabilitation

 Some persons including some Quadriplegics and Paraplegics choose to have their bowel surgically relocated to open onto the abdomen, this opening that is created is called a 'stoma' and it is enclosed in a sealed bag system.
 Stomal Therapy is the management of stomas and Stomal Sisters or Stomal Therapists are responsible for helping patients adjust to living with either a permanent or temporary colostomy.
 This role includes pre-operative counselling, immediate post-operative care and education and follow-up assessment and counselling following patient discharge.
 Some Stomal Therapists also provide the equipment that the patients need on a monthly basis.

 Loss of Strength and Muscle Tone, is one of the more noticeable complications or side effects of having a serious Mobility Impairment, whether it be through disease or injury.
-Persons who are permanently in a wheelchair, or are bedridden and are unable to move their arms or legs may start to experience Muscle atrophy where your muscles start to waste away due to lack of physical activity.
-This type of atrophy often occurs just after you are injured and are recovering in hospital, but can often be reversed with exercise and improved nutrition.
-Regaining muscle mass is beneficial for people of all ages and improves appearance, increases strength and lowers blood pressure, it also increases bone density and helps reduce the risk of osteoporosis-related fractures.
+Persons who permanently use a wheelchair, or are bedridden and are unable to move their arms or legs may start to experience Muscle Atrophy where their muscles start to waste away due to lack of physical activity.
+This type of atrophy often occurs just after you are injured and are recovering in hospital, but can often be reversed or prevented to some extent with exercise and improved nutrition.
+Regaining muscle mass is beneficial for persons of all ages and not only improves your appearance, but also increases strength; lowers blood pressure and also increases bone density and helps reduce the risk of osteoporosis-related fractures.

 You can regain muscle mass quickly by incorporating strength training into your daily routine and making a few minor dietary modifications such as increasing your protein intake.
 You should eat up to 1 gram of protein per pound of body weight during your rebuilding period and also increase your intake of vegetables, healthy fats, and fruits, and consider supplementing with fish oil.
 You also need to make sure that you get enough sleep and vitamin D and don't cut carbs but limit your alcohol intake.
-A Dietitian can also assist you to draw up a diet to assist with this, visit our Dietitian section below to find out more, or visit our Exercise & Rehabilitation section below.
+We advise that you speak to your doctor and consult a qualified Adaptive Trainer such as Victor Buitendag from WHASCP Fitness, to find a diet and exercise routine that would suite you and your condition.
+A Dietitian can also assist you to draw up a diet to assist with this, visit our Dietitian section below to find out more, or our Exercise & Rehabilitation section below, or Sports sections or Hydrotherapy and Scuba Diving sections below which includes information on Scuba Diving for persons with Mobility Impairments, this also assists to build strength, fitness and gives various other benefits.
+If you are living in the Cape Town area, you can visit the Walking With Brandon Foundation which offers a wide variety of services to help persons with Mobility Impairments to get fit again and up and walking again if possible.
+Click on the links above to find more information about this, or read the information below.

-Some persons with Mobility Impairments who use wheelchairs or scooters are also at a high risk of weight gain, after initially losing weight when they are first injured, as mentioned above.
-After returning home from hospital, they often find it difficult to gauge how many calories they need to eat and so eat more than they need, but use less energy through physical activity, and so begin to put on weight.
-Some adults who use wheelchairs then find it harder to lose weight, because they tend to use fewer calories through the fact that they are often less active.
-“Wheelchair users also tend to lose muscle in their legs over time and less muscle requires fewer calories to maintain your bodyweight.”
+Some persons with Mobility Impairments who use wheelchairs or scooters are also at a high risk of gaining weight, after initially losing weight when they are first injured.
+After returning home from hospital, they often find it difficult to gauge how many calories they need to eat and so eat more than they need to, but use less energy through physical activity, and so begin to put on weight.
+Once they have put on this weight, they will find it harder to lose this weight, because they tend to use fewer calories through the fact that they are often less active.
+“Wheelchair users also tend to lose muscle in their legs over time and less muscle requires fewer calories to maintain your body weight.”

 Persons with Mobility Impairments, especially those who use Wheelchairs can encounter various complications if they are overweight or obese, these complications include: